zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 5. Change the button's caption from **Details** to **Add**, as this button will now create a new customer instead of showing the details of an existing customer.

 Now when a user clicks this button, the **Customer Details** page will open, and the new *Customer* object will be created.

+### Error Code: CE7410

+CE7410 error message: *The selected page {Name of the page} should accept a parameter of type {type of object}.*

+You will get CE7410 if you have a widget (for example, the create button of a data grid) that opens a page which must use the available object.
+However, the selected page does not have any parameters.

+To fix CE7410, do one of the following:

+* Select a page which has a page parameter of the correct type.
+* Change the parameters of the page.

+### Error Code: CE7411

+CE7411 error message: *The selected page {Name of the page} should accept a parameter of type X, but expects a parameter of type Y instead.*

+You will get CE7411 if you have a widget (for example, the create button of a data grid) that opens a page which must use the available object.
+However, the parameter of the selected page expects an object of a different type.

+To fix CE7411, do one of the following:

+* Select a page which has a page parameter of the correct type.
+* Change the type of the available object (if possible).
+* Change the parameters of the page.

+### Error Code: CE7412

+CE7412 error message: *The selected page {Name of the page} should accept a parameter of type X, but expects parameters of type A, B, and C instead.*

+You will get CE7412 if you have a widget (for example, the create button of a data grid) that opens a page which must use the available object.
+However, none of the parameters of the selected page expect an object of that type.

+To fix CE7412, do one of the following:

+* Select a page which has a page parameter of the correct type.
+* Change the type of the available object (if possible).
+* Change the parameters of the page.

+### Error Code: CE1154

+CE1154 error message: *The selected snippet {Name of the snippet} has parameters.
+Move this snippet call into a data container like a data view, list view, or template grid.*

+You will get CE1154 if the snippet has a snippet parameter and the snippet call is not placed inside a data container.

+To fix CE1154, make sure that the snippet call is placed in a data container which passes the correct type of object to the snippet call.

+### Error Code: CE1570

+CE1570 error message: *The selected snippet {Name of the snippet} expects an object of type {type of object}, which is not available here.*

+You will get CE1570 if the snippet has a snippet parameter that expects an object of a particular type to be passed to it.
+This error occurs when the snippet is called from another page, layout, or snippet which does not have this object available.

+To fix CE1570, make sure that the object is passed correctly in the snippet settings of the snippet call.

 ## Data Consistency Errors